Gestational diabetes diet on a budget – 15 tips for frugal feeding

 Try local farmers and smallholding stalls for local eggs at a good price, remember that to eat runny eggs, they should be stamped with the Lion stamp of approval which many local suppliers eggs will not be.

 Cheese, nuts and seeds are also great sources of protein.
-We find Aldi and Lidl has some great choices at great prices for these things.
+I find Aldi, Lidl and Home Bargains has some great choices at great prices for these things.

 Quorn is another great source of protein which can work out cheaper than meat.
 You could use Quorn mince instead of beef mince, or bulk the meal by using half and half.
 Look out for Quorn on promotion and in cheaper stores like Aldi, Lidl, Iceland and Farmfoods.

 Tip #10.
-Bulk cooking – your freezer is your friend!
+Bulk/Batch cooking – your freezer is your friend!

 Batch cooking can mean that much less food goes to waste and that you have gestational diabetes friendly ‘ready meals’ to hand.